-The Old Cemetery lies to the south of Bisley Road and includes the Victorian Chapel of Rest (used as the Council’s depot) and many historic memorials.
+The Old Cemetery lies to the south of Bisley Road.
+It includes many historic memorials and a Victorian Chapel of Rest.
 It is a Local Nature Reserve, home to some very special Cotswold wildlife including rare lichens, beetles, badgers and glow worms.

 A leaflet detailing the history and wildlife of the cemetery is available here.

 The priority for the Old Cemetery is its maintenance as a Local Nature Reserve with informal recreational use and it is therefore subject to a separate Local Nature Reserve Management Plan.